 Deciding Whether to Use Protein Powder:

 Wanting to build bigger and stronger muscles is still the most common reason for using protein powder.
-Many studies suggest that these food supplements can be effective to maintain muscle mass and grow muscle mass when combined with intense workouts.
-The amino acids present from the protein will be available in your bloodstream during your workout to help your body to encourage ‘muscle protein synthesis’ (MPS).
+Many studies suggest that these food supplements can be effective in maintaining muscle mass and growing muscle mass when combined with intense workouts.
+The amino acids present from the protein will be available in your bloodstream during your workout to help your body encourage ‘muscle protein synthesis’ (MPS).
 This is a signal telling the body to grow muscle and recover from exercise stress.

-Drinking a protein shake before exercise helps maintain muscle mass during training and reduce muscle damage.
+Drinking a protein shake before exercise helps maintain muscle mass during training and reduces muscle damage.

 3. Energy and Vitality

 Instead of eating carbs for breakfast, a great way to boost your energy levels is to start your day with a protein powder shake.
 Protein ingestion instructs the pancreas to release Glucagon into the bloodstream.
 Glucagon is a hormone that is involved in controlling blood sugar (glucose) levels.
 Glucagon also breaks down stored fat (triglycerides) into fatty acids for use as fuel by cells.